TOP

 Day 3: Vientiane – Vang Vieng

-After breakfast, we continue to visit the morning market in Vientiane to pick up a souvenir or just browse, before departing on the drive north to Vang Vieng.
-You will arrive in Vang Vieng around mid-day and you will have the rest of the day to relax by the Nam Song River.
+You will arrive in Vang Vieng around midday and have the rest of the day to relax by the Nam Song River.

-For those feeling energetic why not take a short walk to Tham Jang Cave just one of the local caves in the area where the villagers of Vang Vieng hid out during the bombing of the Indochina Wars? (~3 – 4 hours by road 165 km)
+For those feeling energetic, you may take a short walk to Tham Jang Cave, where villagers once took shelter during the bombing of the Indochina Wars. (~3–4 hours by road, 165 km)

 Accommodation: Inthira Vang Vieng (Deluxe Room)